letsaemokhutli/capstone_project/README.md

 2. **XGBoost Regressor**

 ### Model Selection
-The MLP model outperformed the XGBoost regressor and was selected for final predictions.
+The MLP neural network model outperformed the XGBoost regressor and was selected for final predictions.

 ## Evaluation